-What types of specific laboratory tests or assessments will the Documenting Hope Project participants receive?
+What types of specific laboratory tests or assessments will the FLIGHT Study participants receive?

 If you would like more detailed information about the assessments that have been carefully chosen by Documenting Hope Project, you may request a more detailed summary by contacting the program director, Josie Nelson.
 Some examples of clinical laboratory tests that the children will receive include: